gh228df/Rainet-AI/README.md

 ## Integration

-This project can be compiled into a standalone library (just 80KB for x86-64) which can be used anywhere else.
+This project can be compiled into a standalone library with a simple interface (just 80KB for x86-64) which can be used anywhere else.
 See [Integration Guide](docs/rnab_usage.md)

 ## Current Limitations